Thebert98/AI-CSV-Parser/README.md

 1. Ensure you have Python installed on your machine.
 2. Install the required dependencies by running `pip install -r requirements.txt` in your terminal.
 3. Set up your `.env` file based on the `.env.example` provided, inserting your own OpenAI and GROQ API keys.
-4. To start the project, execute the main script (details on the main script execution will vary based on the project's structure).
+4. To start the project, execute the main script by running `streamlit run app.py`.

 Remember to add your `.env` file to `.gitignore` to keep your API keys secure.